 The epidural injection usually takes only minutes to administer, but positioning in the CT or x-ray unit may take longer.

 Once the area is numb, the doctor will most likely use imaging guidance to help guide the epidural needle to exactly the right position.
-When the needle is in place, a contrast material will be injected so the doctor can ensure the distribution of the medication given.
+When the needle is in place, a contrast material will be injected so the doctor can accurately target the nerves for sufficient distribution of the medication.
 Then, your doctor will slowly inject the medication, which is typically a combination of anesthetic and anti-inflammatory drugs (cortisone/steroids).

 What will I experience during the procedure?

 You may have no sensation whatsoever, however you may feel tingling or pressure when the injection is administered.
-Depending on the amount of swelling in the area, you may experience a burning sensation or some mild discomfort as the medication enters the epidural space.
+Depending on the amount of swelling in the area, you may experience a burning sensation at the site or in your upper or lower extremities or some mild discomfort as the medication enters the epidural space.
 When the injection is finished, however, any discomfort usually disappears.
-It is possible to feel "pins and needles" in your arms and legs, depending on the injection site.
+It is also possible to feel "pins and needles" in your arms and legs, depending on the injection site.
 If you feel any sharp pains, however, tell your doctor immediately.

 Due to the numbness and any discomfort you may experience after the procedure, you may have some difficulty walking on your own and getting in and out of the car.
 This is normal and should subside in a matter of hours.
 You should take it easy for the rest of the day, though, and may resume normal activities the next day.